-For me, I have gone through enough design-to-code cycles to have a somewhat streamlined process.
-This is a step some people may not think about, but I also consider any html/css framework that I would use in the project.
+For me, I have gone through enough design-to-code cycles to appreciate a somewhat streamlined process.

 For example, I used to build a ton of sites in Blueprint, thus I would set both my wireframes and Blueprint to the same 12-column grid.
 This speeds up prototyping and development time considerably, as instead of having to write every element’s width into my css stylesheet, they are now pre-defined from one to twelve columns wide.
-I now use cssgrid instead for its responsive design support, but it is still set to a 12-column grid which you can download as a photoshop template.
+I’ve also used cssgrid for its responsive design support, but you can use all manner of CSS/HTML frameworks (Bootstrap, Tailwind CSS, Foundation...) as a starting point for wireframing.

 As I’ve said, it’s up to you to decide which process you are comfortable with, sometimes you may have try it out several times before realizing which is the most effective process.
 Some people may be really good at sketching and they may prefer not to use a wireframing tool at all.
 Other designers may want to have as many steps as possible to minimize deviations or allow them to think through every single iteration as the design starts to take form and shape.

-You’ll eventually develop your own preferred process but for the tutorial’s sake I’ll use my typical process as an example:
+You’ll eventually develop your own preferred process but for this tutorial’s sake I’ll use my typical process as an example:

 The reason why I use usually Illustrator as my wireframing tool is mainly for three reasons:

-- Styles – you can save type and object styles and re-use them throughout, just like CSS.
+- You can save type and object styles and re-use them throughout, just like CSS.

 - It’s easy to modify, move or scale multiple objects.